-The Trust has a revolving demand loan with a Canadian chartered bank for borrowings up to \$20,000,000 (2018 - \$20,000,000), which such limit can increase at any time, in order to: (i) facilitate its operating activities and fund working capital requirements, (ii) facilitate payment of redemptions of Units, and (iii) facilitate entering into Mortgage loans or funding subsequent advances in an expeditious manner.
-The amount available under the facility is further limited by a borrowing base.
-The Manager currently expects that the Trust will use the Credit Facility for general working capital purposes and to bridge timing differences resulting from Mortgage loan maturities and new Mortgage loan funding.

-The credit facility will bear interest at the bank's prime rate plus 1.50% per annum on demand draws, and a spread of 250 bps over CDOR/LIBOR on term borrowing and is subject to a standby fee of 0.625% per annum on the undrawn portion of the facility.
+The Trust has a revolving demand loan with a Canadian bank providing for borrowings up to \$65,000,000 (2018 - \$50,000,000) by way of direct advances and such limit can increase at any time.
+The facility was renegotiated and increased from \$50,000,000 on March 4, 2019.
+The amount available under the loan is further limited by a borrowing base.
+Interest is calculated at the bank's prime rate plus 1.5% per annum on demand draws, and a spread of 250 bps over CDOR/LIBOR on term borrowing and a standby fee of 0.625% per annum is charged on the undrawn portion of the loan.

 The credit facility has financial tests and other covenants with which the Trust must comply.
-The Trust shall not, without prior consent of the bank:

-- (a) permit its ratio of bank debt to tangible net worth to be less than 0.35 times; or - (b) permit its tangible net worth at any time not to be less than \$55,000,000; or - (c) permit its ratio of EBITDA to interest expense to be less than 3.
+The Trust shall not, without the prior written consent of the bank: (a) permit its ratio of bank debt to tangible net worth at any time to exceed 0.2 to 1.00; or (b) permit its tangible net worth at any time to be less than \$350,000,000; or (c) permit its ratio of debt to EBITDA on a rolling 12 month basis to at any time exceed 2.5 to 1.00.
 These covenants place restrictions on, among other things, the ability of the Trust to incur additional indebtedness, and to sell or otherwise dispose of assets.
+During the year, the Trust was in compliance with all such covenants.

-The credit facility is collateralized by a general security agreement creating a first priority security over all personal property of the Trust and a floating charge over all the Trust's real property, and an assignment of the Trust's beneficial interest in all mortgages held.
+The credit facility is collateralized by a general security agreement representing a fixed and floating charge on all current and future mortgages receivables and all other accounts and assets of the Trust and an assignment of the Trust's beneficial interest in all mortgages held.
+As at December 31, 2018, \$2,500,000 (2017 - nil) was drawn down on the credit facility.